Riemann-Finsler and Lagrange Gerbes and the Aiyah--Singer Theorems: Nonholonomic Manifolds and Gerbes

 \item There is also a canonical d--connection structure $\widehat{\mathbf{ \Gamma }}_{\ \alpha \beta }^{\gamma }$ defined only by the components of $ ^{L}N_{j}^{i}$ and $^{L}g_{ij},$ i.e. by the \ coefficients of metric (\ref {slm}) which in its turn is induced by a regular Lagrangian.
 The d--connection $\widehat{\mathbf{\Gamma }}_{\ \alpha \beta }^{\gamma }$ is metric compatible and with vanishing $h$- and $v$--torsions.\ Such a d--connection contains also nontrivial torsion components induced by the nonholonomic frame structure, see Proposition \ref{pcdc} and formulas (\ref {candcon}) in Appendix.
 The canonical d--connection is the ''simplest'' N--adapted linear connection related by the ''non N--adapted'' Levi--Civita connection by formulas (\ref{cdc}). \end{enumerate}

-It was concluded that any regular Lagrange mechanics can be geometrized as an almost K\"{a}hler space with N--connection distribution, see \cite{ma,esv} .
+We can conclude that any regular Lagrange mechanics can be geometrized as an almost K\"{a}hler space with N--connection distribution, see \cite{ma,esv}.
 For the Lagrange--K\"{a}hler (nonholonomic) spaces, the fundamental geometric structures (semispray, N--connection, almost complex structure and canonical metric on $\widetilde{TM})$ are defined by the fundamental Lagrange function $L(x,y).$

-For applications in optics of nonhomogeneous media and gravity (see, for instance, Refs. \cite{ma,vt}) one considers metrics of type $g_{ij}\sim e^{\lambda (x,y)}\ ^{L}g_{ij}(x,y)\ $\ which can not be derived from a mechanical Lagrangian but from an effective ''energy'' function.
+For applications in optics of nonhomogeneous media and gravity (see, for instance, Refs. \cite{ma}) one considers metrics of type $g_{ij}\sim e^{\lambda (x,y)}\ ^{L}g_{ij}(x,y)\ $\ which can not be derived from a mechanical Lagrangian but from an effective ''energy'' function.
 In the so--called generalized Lagrange geometry one considers Sasaki type metrics ( \ref{slm}) with any general coefficients both for the metric and N--connection.

 \begin{remark} A Finsler space is defined by a fundamental Finsler function $F(x,y),$ being homogeneous of type $F(x,\lambda y)=\lambda F(x,y),$ for nonzero $\lambda \in \mathbb{R},$ may be considered as a particular case of Lagrange geometry when $L=F^{2}.$ \end{remark}